 Hero (reg.
 "Hereosaurus Rex") is a talented hunter prospect for the regular and TB hunter divisions, or continue his fox hunting career.
 He is completely amateur proof!
 He has lovely form over fences, auto lead changes, is a lovely hunter mover, and also brave!
-He likes to go slow, but can easily pick up the pace when asked to do so.
+He likes to go slow in the ring, but can pick up the pace when asked to do so.
+He is more forward in the hunt field.
 Goes side-saddle, and has x-c schooled.
 He is currently jumping courses to 2'9" at home.
 He hunted eleven times in the 2017-2018 season (1x first field & 10x in second field) with Piedmont Fox Hounds and Middleburg Hunt.
-For the 2018-2019 season he is in the first field with Piedmont in the Tuesday & Saturday country.
-He goes in a rubber snaffle for everything, easy to do in all ways with perfect manners, not spooky, very good at getting gates.
-No vices, very sound, and clean legs except for an old, cold splint on his hind leg.
+For the 2018-2019 season he is going in the first field with Piedmont in the Tuesday & Saturday country, and first field with Snickersville Hounds.
+He goes in a rubber snaffle for everything, excellent manners, not spooky, very good at getting gates.
+He got “t-boned” while out hunting earlier this season by a loose horse, so does need to wear a red ribbon in his tail while hunting while we work on his concern about getting crashed into from behind.
+No vices, sound, and clean legs except for an old, cold splint on his hind leg.
 His flat work is VERY good, very flexible and accepts contact, but he is still a bit green on jumping courses.
 However, he is easy enough to be finished by a junior or amateur with a trainer.
 He is the same in the ring whether ridden every day or every 10 days.
 Whether you want to show, hunt, or do dressage, Hero is your guy!

 The below videos were taken after 10 days without being ridden due to all of the rain and our ring being under water.